 The long-term goal is for all teaching staff to be members of the COT.
-Classroom teaching can be a solitary experience and given our large number of teaching staff across the school, this initiative seeks to harness and share the both the creative and most effective methods of teaching currently being employed.
+Classroom teaching can be a solitary experience and given our large number of teaching staff, this initiative seeks to harness and share the both the creative and most effective methods of teaching currently being employed.

 Bellance, J., & Brandt, R. (2010).
 21st Century Skills: Rethinking How Students Learn.
 Solution Tree.
 USA.Groundwater-Smith, S., Mitchell, J., Mockler, N., Ponte, P. & Ronnermann, K., (2013).
 Facilitating Transformational Partnerships.
 Routledge.
 London.

-The College of Teachers looks to lead educational change where observation and open classrooms are an integral part of every teacher’s ongoing practice.
+The COT looks to lead educational change where observation and open classrooms are an integral part of every teacher’s ongoing practice.
 This is evident in the current reflective research work that Barker Staff are engaged in with Macquarie University and the School of Education with the Teachers Channel Research Project.
 This is being developed through a culture of shared practice, open discussion, reflection and observation in the School from Pre K-12.

 The College of Teachers is an important component of the professional learning opportunities and conversations that need to occur in a school such as Barker College.
 At Barker, through the development of the College of Teachers (COT) we are seeking to enhance the many strengths that exist in our community of teaching practice.